University of Hawai‘i at Mānoa

 Engineering across scales, from interfaces to automated systems

-Our work connects fundamental mechanics and materials behavior to practical systems:
+Our work connects fundamental mechanics and materials behavior to practical systems: interlocking structures, reusable attachment systems, open hardware, automated process apparatus, and computational tools for modeling, design, and experimental analysis.

 Structural interfaces